michaelb/sniprun/CONTRIBUTING.md

 Yeah cool but what _code_ goes inside?

 -> Inside, you must define a struct that implement the **Interpreter** trait.
-Have a look at existing inmplementations to get the full picture.
-Make sur to respect the [conventions](#conventions)
+Have a look at existing inmplementations to get the idea.
+Make sure to respect the [conventions](#conventions)

 I just compiled, how do I test my code quick?